CostaBru/Konsarpoo/Readme.md

 Each collection (except ``Lfu Cache``) is serializable by default.
 It has a class destructor defined and ``System.IDisposable`` interface implemented to recycle internal storage on demand or by ``GC``.

+Possible use cases:
+- Avoid allocating arrays in LOH
+- Manage the available memory by providing custom allocator

 ## Nuget

 Please use one of the following commands to install Konsarpoo.